 In order to be included on the list students are required audition and submit a recommendation from their performance teacher.
 This is an opportunity for students to learn what it is to be a working musician, they negotiate their own fees and work out repertoire and other details relating to the event with you.

 Download the 2017 -2018 Student Performance Engagement List (pdf)

 Meet the Performers

-Jeff Groh, pianist from Hershey, Pennsylvania, teams up with local percussionist and composer Jaelem Bhate, together with bassist Jacques Forest of Calgary to form this diverse trio of musicians.
-While each member has a strong individual background of jazz and classical performance, The Jeff Groh Trio, since its inception over a year ago, has acquired a sound of its own.
-The group has experience providing music for receptions, ceremonies, Christmas parties, birthday parties, weddings, and much more.
-Their repertoire encompasses a broad array of swing and latin-style jazz standards, original compositions, and music appropriate for all seasons of the year.
+Jaelem Bhate, multi-instrumentalist and conductor, has teamed up with Calgary bassist Jacques Forest, Saskatoon trumpeter Silas Friesen and Kentucky percussionist Aaron Graham, to form this diverse quartet.
+While each member has a strong individual background of jazz and classical performance, The Jaelem Bhate Group has acquired a distinct sound of its own since its inception a little over a year ago.
+The group has experience providing music for receptions, ceremonies, Christmas parties, birthday parties, weddings and much more.
+Their repertoire encompasses a broad array of swing and Latin-style jazz standards, original compositions, and music appropriate for all seasons of the year.